PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 - **15:30- 16:30 @ Fe1.018**: Guest Lecturer on Agile in Practise - PhD Research by Ruben Steegh
 - Feedback Sessions

+## Thursday
+- [ ] Refresh your knowledge on [Wrapping up a sprint and doing retrospectives retrospectives](https://adsai.buas.nl/Study%20Content/Agile%20Project%20Management/4.2.%20Wrapping%20up%20a%20sprint%20and%20retrospectives.html)

 ## Friday​

 Morning: